yodaos-project/yoda-book/en/guidance/01-build-your-first-app.md

 ## Processing voice requests

-After writing the NLP matching rules on the Ruqi developer website, you can write the following code in the application code to process the voice request:
+After writing the NLP matching rules on the Rokid developer website, you can write the following code in the application code to process the voice request:

 ```javascript
 Module.exports = function main (activity) {